We have all heard of it but how many actually understand what is euphemistically known as Cocker Rage?

 Despite all of the research it is still unclear what causes it.
 Though it appears it is an inherited problem, therefore the breeders play a large part in this incurable genetic behaviour.

 American and English Cocker Spaniels, Bernese Mountain Dogs, Chesapeake Bay Retrievers, Dobermans, English Bull Terriers, English Springer Spaniels, German Shepherds, Golden Retrievers, Pyrenean Mountain Dogs and St. Bernard’s.

 These breeds have all been diagnosed with suffering from this problem.
-Therefore, what is this phenomenon? and more to the point, is it actually a syndrome?
+Therefore, what is this phenomenon? and more to the point, is "Cocker Rage Syndrome" actually a syndrome?
 This type of aggression presents itself as an unprovoked attack.
 Normally against family members.
-Rage syndrome looks like an exaggerated form of status or dominance aggression.
+Cocker Rage Syndrome looks like an exaggerated form of status or dominance aggression.

 It is usually triggered by the unexpected approach of people when the dog is dozing.
 The dog snaps alert then attacks, biting and savaging.
 This may continue for some time, then just as suddenly as it started, it stops.
 Often the dog looks confused and may come up to the person it attacked in a normal greeting mode, looking submissive and sorry for itself.

 Often the eyes change colour and go hard before the attack.
 There is normally no warning or threat posture only the change in the eyes prior to the dog launching itself at an individual.
-Various experts have theorised that "rage syndrome" is a seizure disorder, not a temperament disorder (such as dominant aggression).
+Various experts have theorised that "Cocker Rage Syndrome" is a seizure disorder, not a temperament disorder (such as dominant aggression).
 The recent successful treatment of some cases of apparent "rage" with Phenobarbital (an anticonvulsant) may add credence to this evidence.